 BSRG Takes the Pressure Off Complex Spine Surgery

-QUT Associate Professor Paige Little, from the Biomechanics and Spine Research Group (BSRG) in the School of Mechanical, Medical and Process Engineering, has led a long-running research program with mattress manufacturer Sealy using state-of-the-art imaging technology to understand the ideal body position and support to enhance sleep quality.
+QUT Associate Professor Paige Little, from the Biomechanics and Spine Research Group (BSRG) in the School of Mechanical, Medical and Process Engineering, has led a long-running research program with mattress manufacturer Sealy of Australia, using state-of-the-art imaging technology to understand the ideal body position and support to enhance sleep quality.

 Optimal positioning of a patient during complex spine surgery is vital because the patient must lie for a lengthy period on their stomach,” Professor Little said.